 The number of partitions is configurable but that is not important initially — the default number is 48 partitions.

-Data is distributed according to the cluster’s Storage Rules.
-A Storage Rule is a relation between a storage partition and the set of nodes that should store all data that written to that partition.
+Data is distributed according to the cluster’s storage rules.
+A Storage Rule is a relation between a storage partition and the set of nodes that should store all data written to that partition.

 Example Storage Rules

-In this example the cluster is configured with 3 storage partitions and 4 nodes.
+In this example the cluster is configured with three storage partitions and four nodes.

 2 will receive 2⁄3 of all data written to the cluster, while nodes

 4 only store 1⁄3 of all data.